Diabetes Food List For A Healthy Diet

 Fruits – 3 Servings:

-Apples, bananas, mango, fruit juice, raisins, guava, strawberries, oranges, papaya, dried fruit, watermelon, berries, grapefruit, peaches, canned fruit
+Apples, bananas, mango, fruit juice, raisins, guava, strawberries, oranges, papaya, dried fruit, watermelon, berries, grapefruit, peaches, and canned fruit are nutritious fruits that can be included in a diabetes-friendly diet.
+Opting for fruits with lower sugar content and higher fiber like berries can help maintain healthy blood sugar levels.

 Dairy – 2 Servings: